In This Article

 Not all MSPs are equal in the mortgage context.
 Four areas separate the specialists from the generalists:

 Can the MSP explain the difference between TRID tolerance categories?
 Do they understand Fannie Mae's cybersecurity supplement?
-Have they configured DLP policies for mortgage data types?
+Have they configured Microsoft Purview DLP policies for mortgage data types like borrower NPI and loan-level files?
 Generic IT providers can't answer these questions.

-Is the MSP a Tier-1 Microsoft Cloud Solution Provider with direct Microsoft support access?
+Is the MSP a Microsoft 365 Direct-Bill Cloud Solution Provider with direct Microsoft support access?
 Or do they buy licenses through a distributor and rely on community forums when something breaks at 2 AM?

 Ask what platforms the MSP uses internally.
 If the answer includes ConnectWise, Kaseya, or SolarWinds, understand that you're accepting their supply chain risk.
 An MSP running Microsoft-native tooling doesn't carry that exposure.